tc39/proposal-async-context/README.md

 #### Request Context Maintenance

-With `AsyncLocal`, maintaining a request context across different execution context is possible.
+With AsyncLocal, maintaining a request context across different execution context is possible.
 For example, we'd like to print a log before each database query with the request trace id.